jcaillon/valet/docs/content/_index.md

     link="#-libraries-of-functions"
     icon="puzzle"
     title="Libraries of pure bash functions"
     subtitle="Make your scripts more performant and write code faster by using Valet libraries for string manipulation, interactive prompt, pure bash I/O and more...
-You can also extend Valet by creating and sharing your own libraries!" style="background: radial-gradient(ellipse at 50% 80%,rgba(38,116,56,0.15),hsla(0,0%,100%,0));"
+You can also extend Valet to create and share your own libraries!" style="background: radial-gradient(ellipse at 50% 80%,rgba(38,116,56,0.15),hsla(0,0%,100%,0));"
   >}}
   {{< hextra/feature-card